 Dan Able, ‘United Nations Command Military Armistice Commission’, Navy Today 108 (2006).

 G.F.
 Hopkins, Tales from Korea the Royal New Zealand Navy in the Korean War: Auckland: Reed, 2002.

 Grant Howard, Portrait of the Royal New Zealand Navy: A Fiftieth Anniversary Collection, Wellington: Grantham House, 1991.

 Ian McGibbon, New Zealand and the Korean War Volumes One and Two, Auckland: Oxford University Press, 1996.

 S.D.
 Waters, The Royal Navy and the Korean War, Wellington: Navy Office, 1958.

-Disclaimer: The information contained here is the result of research undertaken by Navy Museum staff utilising the resources held in the museums collection.
-Information from external sources has not been consulted in the preparation of this enquiry sheet.
-This research is not definitive and information supplied here does not imply or infer that further information may not be available from other sources.
+Disclaimer: The information contained here is the result of research undertaken by Navy Museum staff utilising the resources held in the museum’s collection.
+Information from external sources has not been consulted in the preparation of this article.
+This research is not definitive, and information supplied here does not imply or infer that further information may not be available from other sources.